carlo-colombo/curl-me-that/README.md

 ### How it works

-Once it runs agains a cluster, it watches for the creation of config map annotated with`x-k8s.io/curl-me-that`, parses the value of the annotation in the format `key=url` and then put the response of a GET request to the `url` with the `key` in the config map.
+Once it runs agains a cluster, it watches creation of ConfigMaps annotated with`x-k8s.io/curl-me-that`, parses the value of the annotation in the format `key=url` and then put the response of a GET request to the `url` with the `key` in the ConfigMap.

 ```bash
 cat <<EOF | kubectl apply -f -